sbd99/football-match-outcome-probability/README.md

 # Overview

-This project implements a probabilistic football match outcome model that estimates:
+This project uses a probabilistic football match outcome model that estimates:

 - expected goals for each team

-- the probability of a home win, draw, or away win
+- the probability of a home win, draw or away win

-The focus of the project is not maximising accuracy, but building a clean, defensible prediction pipeline using only pre-match information, with careful handling of time dependence and uncertainty.
+The main goal of the project is to build a clean prediction pipeline using only pre-match information.

-The model is designed as a baseline that could be extended with richer football data.
+The model is just a base layer that could be improved with more football data.

-Data
+# Data

-Competition: Serie A
+- Competition: Serie A

-Seasons used: 2020/21 – 2023/24 (four full seasons)
+- Seasons used: 2020/21 – 2023/24 (four full seasons)

-Data type: historical match results (final scores only)
+- Data type: historical match results (final scores only)

-The 2024/25 season was excluded because the available dataset did not contain a complete set of fixtures.
+The 2024/25 season was excluded because the available dataset did not have the complete set of fixtures.
 Incomplete seasons were deliberately removed to avoid biased evaluation.

 Each match includes:

-date
+- date

-home team
+- home team

-away team
+- away team

-home goals
+- home goals

-away goals
+- away goals

-No in-match, post-match, or market data is used.
+No in-match, post-match or market data is used.

-Feature Engineering
+# Feature Engineering

-For each match, rolling pre-match team features were constructed:
+For each match, team features were calculated using recent match history, based only on games played before the fixture.

-average goals scored in the last 5 matches
+- average goals scored in the last 5 matches

-average goals conceded in the last 5 matches
+- average goals conceded in the last 5 matches

-computed separately for home and away teams
+- computed separately for home and away teams

-a home advantage indicator
+- a home advantage indicator

 Key methodological choices:

-Rolling features use shift(1) so the current match is never included
+- Rolling features use shift(1) so the current match is never included

-Matches without sufficient prior history are dropped
+- Matches without sufficient prior history are dropped

-Promoted teams are handled naturally by this rule
+- Promoted teams are handled naturally by this rule

-No missing values are imputed
+- No missing values are imputed

 This approach avoids data leakage and ensures all features reflect information that would have been available before kick-off.

-Modelling Approach
+# Modelling Approach

 Two Poisson Generalised Linear Models (GLMs) are fitted: